mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/networking/index.md

       serviceSubnet: 10.0.51.0/24
 ```

 Konvoy ships with the default CIDR as `192.168.0.0/16`.
-You should make sure that `podSubnet` does not overlap with `serviceSubnet`.
+Make sure that `podSubnet` does not overlap with `serviceSubnet`.

-### Network Policy
+## Network Policy

-Calico supports a wide range of [network policy][calico_policy].
+Calico supports a wide range of [network policies][calico_policy].
-It has tight integration with Kubernetes network policy.
+It is tightlyu integrated with Kubernetes network policy.
 You can use `kubectl` to configure Kubernetes network policy which would be enforced by Calico.
 Further, Calico extends Kubernetes network policy through custom CRDs which can be configured using [calicoctl][calicoctl].
-More details about Calico network policy can be found [here][calico_security]
+More details about Calico network policy can be found [here][calico_security].

-## Service Discovery
+# Service Discovery

 Konvoy ships with [CoreDNS][coredns] to provide a DNS based service discovery.
 The default CoreDNS configuration is as shown below: